luxteam/jobs_test_usd/README.md

-# Autotests for Radeon ProRender plugin for Blender
+# Autotests for USD plugin for Blender

 ## Install
  1. Clone this repo